Royal Malaysian Customs Department: Akademi Kastam Diraja Malaysia (AKMAL)

-Marine Customs Boat/Ship
+Specialised units

 Customs Operational Battle Force Response Assault (COBRA)

 The Royal Malaysian Customs Department (RMCD) established the Customs Operational Battle Force Response Assault (COBRA) in 2016 after the murder of the Deputy Director General of Customs (Customs/Inland Revenue) who was shot dead while on his way to his office in Putrajaya. on April 26, 2013.

 COBRA functions as an attacker and protector of the RMCD Enforcement Division, especially in dealing with high-risk cases following the increase in threats especially to Enforcement Division officers such as death threats, obstruction, members being run over while carrying out tasks, houses and vehicles belonging to officers being burned, houses and vehicles belonging to officers being splashed with paint as well as including tonto interference.

 COBRA is based at RMCD Headquarters (Putrajaya).

 In addition to acting as a strike and support team for officers and members working on the front line (frontliner), COBRA is also assigned as a protector and escort to RMCD's highest officers (top management).
 Next, COBRA was also tasked with protecting important RMCD assets including marine bases and boat assets that are of interest to the syndicate.

 The first batch of recruitment was carried out in 2016 with 23 officers and members who successfully completed the COBRA basic course.
 While the second series of recruitment was carried out in 2021 with 41 officers and members who successfully completed the COBRA basic course.

 For both recruitment series, COBRA members underwent training at the Ulu Kinta Perak General Operations Training Center (PLPGA) where COBRA members were exposed to various forms of skills including shooting, combat medicine, "close quarter battle" (CQB), raids houses and buildings and operations at sea (marine).

 The Cobra Tactical Training Center located at JKDM Perlis has been fully operational in training members covering aspects of raids, intelligence, weaponry, medicine, self-defense skills which they are trained by special forces operators in Malaysia.

 RMCD is planning to increase COBRA membership to a total of 205 people to be placed in high-risk areas with smuggling crimes.

 Customs Contraband Enforcement Team (CCET)

 The Customs Contraband Enforcement Team or better known as the Customs Contraband Enforcement Team (CCET) was established in 2015 to fight the crime of smuggling on land and sea based in AKMAL Melaka.

 CCET is involved in marine operations at the international level, which is the Indonesian and Malaysian Customs Coordinated Sea Patrol Operation (PATKOR KASTIMA) and also operations with other Divisions in JKDM in addition to performances in PATKOR KASTIMA, Langkawi International Maritime and Aerospace Exhibition (LIMA), World Customs Day (HKS) and others.

 CCET members are exposed to a variety of skills in carrying out their duties including "close quarter battle" (CQB), shooting, T-Baton, martial arts and so on.